 The binchotan active charcoal can be used for up to 6 months and amazingly recycles for many different uses after this.

 Over 22 billion plastic water bottles are discarded around the world every year.
 We want to reduce this by making tap water taste better and encourage people to stop buying bottled water.

 Binchotan Charcoal Filter sticks can be purchased individually.
-They can be used with the Eau Good! filter water bottle or in any water bottle to filter tap water.
+They can be used with most water bottle.
+1 Stick is perfect for bottles of 500ml to 1L.

 What is the history of Binchotan charcoal?

 The origins are not completely clear, but it is believed that a form of Binchotan charcoal (sometimes referred to as 'white charcoal') was introduced to Japan by a Japanese monk and scholar called Kukai 1,200 years ago.
 It was during the Edo Period (17th century) that a man called Binchuya Chozaemon made it popular.

 Sustainably sourced wood is placed in a kiln and charred at a relatively low temperature for some time, then, near the end of the process, the kiln temperature is raised to about 1000 degree Celsius to make the wood red-hot.
 The charcoal is then removed and quickly covered with a special powder made from earth, sand and ash, and this gives the charcoal surface a whitish hue (explaining the name 'white charcoal').
 The rapid rise in temperature, followed by a rapid cooling, incinerates the bark and leaves a smooth, hard surface.
 If you strike it, you'll hear a clear, metallic sound.